n0kovo/termStopWatch/README.md

 _(Supported platforms: Linux, macOS, Windows, Android, FreeBSD, OpenBSD, NetBSD, Plan9, AIX, Dragonfly, Solaris, Illumos, JS WASM)_

 ### Build from source
+So you wanna hack at it, you little hacker you?
+Do it!

 #### Prerequisites